 The light blue cross shape represents the sword, with the longitudinal axis horizontal and the tip to the right, the vertical bar being at the grip reference.
 The vertical black line marks the Center of Gravity.
 The blue area is the curve of the effective mass along the axis.
 The shapes in light gray represent the agility of the sword in rotation (hourglass) and translation (oval).
 The length of the curve at the tip is inversely proportional to the Tip Rotational Inertia.

 Through the axis of the weapon you see several vertical red ticks.
 These are the locations of the action points and the associated theoretical pivot points.
 There are also red ellipses.
 These mark the location of the practical pivot points that have been measured.
 Their horizontal size is inversely proportional to the relative confidence of that pivot pair.
 Their opacity also reflects the confidence, so that a point with a very small confidence will result in an ellipse that is very transparent and very spread along the axis.
+That data appears on the graph as soon as you have entered something in waggle tests, even if the computation is done with pendulum tests.
+This gives a way to display pivot points even when you have not measured them.

 On the blade there is a dark blue dashed line.
 This marks the location of the blade node.
 On the hilt above the sword's axis there is another similar line, that marks the measured hilt node.
 Under the axis, continuing in the effective mass curve, is a third dashed line that marks the pivot point associated to the blade node.
 Observing the offset between the last two lines shows how close the nodes are to being associated pivot points depending on the sword.
 On many examples, the hilt node and the blade node pivot are very close.